 The technical approach will integrate laboratory experiments, field mapping, and numerical simulations in a multiscale approach to elucidate fundamental rate controlling processes through five tasks.
 These tasks will (1) determine retarded CVOC diffusion using high sorbing, low carbon content aquifer lithocomponents and aquitard material to evaluate the impact of nonlinear sorption at the (sub)grain scale; (2) map lithofacies at two outcrop analog field sites to provide an authentic geologic framework to constrain the spatial distributions of both K and sorption heterogeneity; (3) "upscale" the results of laboratory studies to assess the role of intragranular diffusion and sorption processes on contaminant tailing through numerical experiments; (4) quantify the impacts of sorption and K spatial heterogeneity on tailing using high resolution, stratigraphically realistic systems; and (5) integrate findings from the previous tasks along with selected large-scale multiprocess simulations, which will be used to populate a practical decision matrix to aid practitioners in site assessments and remedy planning.
 Contamination history, including release duration and contaminant concentration, will be an important variable in all the transport work.

 This project will better define the conditions employed in nonlinear sorption for CVOC plumes and the effect of coarse sedimentary lithocomponents on mass storage and tailing, providing a fundamental understanding of the processes controlling mass storage and release at the grain and subgrain scale to the aquifer scale.
 Results will be summarized in a decision matrix that will enable site managers to identify potential sources of long-term contamination.
-(Anticipated Project Completion - 2018)
+(Project Completion - 2023)

 Maghrebi, M., I. Jankovic, R.M.
 Allen-King, A.J.
 Rabideau, I. Kalinovich, and G.S.
 Weissmann.
 2014.
 Impacts of Transport Mechanisms and Plume History on Tailing of Sorbing Plumes in Heterogeneous Porous Formations.
 Advances in Water Resources, 73:123-133. <Go to ISI>://WOS:000344068000010